bender-labs/wrap-website/docs/governance.md

 #### The Wrap Board
 The Wrap Board is a set of 11 important stakeholders of the Wrap Protocol that will materialize proposals supported by the community by implementing solutions and amendments to Wrap Protocol.

-These four elements come together to form a systemized proposal, voting and implementation and create the Wrap DAO.
+These four elements come together to form a systemized proposal, voting and implementation process to create the Wrap DAO.

 ### Wrap DAO on Tezos Homebase

 The Wrap DAO needs a platform where users can vote on proposals to amend the protocol.
-On Tezos, the best place to do this is Tezos Homebase.
+On Tezos, the best place to do this is [Tezos Homebase](https://tezos-homebase.io/).

-The Tezos Homebase app was built by TQ Tezos to create governance structures on Tezos.

-#### Proposal Framework
+#### Proposal Framework on Homebase
 A proposal can be simple like transferring funds to an address or creating an entirely new set of rules for the protocol.
 Proposal cycles are split into two periods:

-1. Proposal period where users who stake assets submit their proposals for the protocol
+1. Proposal period where users can stake assets to submit their proposals for the protocol
 2. A voting period where voters who have staked assets vote to support or oppose a proposal

 #### How a proposal works
-- Step 1: During the proposal period, anyone writes down proposal details and adds a proposal to the list of proposals on Homebase along with a freeze on a certain number of tokens.
+- Step 1: During the proposal period, anyone authors and adds a proposal to the list of proposals on Homebase along with a freeze on a certain number of tokens.

 - Step 2: When the proposal cycle ends, the voting cycle begins and users vote on supporting or opposing the proposal (votes are a function of staked tokens).